 Qualified Leads: Parents who bring their kids to sports lessons at your facility should already know your staff and be familiar with your facility’s layout.
-Add the fact that they already have to drive to the facility regularly, and you have very ideal potential customers who should be much easier to convert than a typical lead.
+Add the fact that they already have to drive to the facility regularly.
+Meaning, you have very ideal potential customers who should be much easier to convert than a typical lead.

 Uncomplicated Programming: You don’t need fancy equipment to offer adult fitness classes.
-You just need an open turf area and a professional instructor who is knowledgeable about functional training (training that focuses on using your body using simple exercises that are well within your daily range of motion).
-If no one on your current staff is qualified to teach adult fitness classes, do some research and ask around; many instructors are available for hire to come to your facility and teach a class regularly, and can be paid commission based on attendance.
+You just need an open turf area and a professional instructor who is knowledgeable about functional training.
+(Functional training focuses on using your body using simple exercises that are well within your daily range of motion.)
+If no one on your current staff is qualified to teach adult fitness classes, do some research and ask around.
+Many instructors are available for hire to come to your facility and teach a class regularly.
+They can be paid commission based on attendance.